ha5dzs/volciclab-utilities/Velmex/Readme.md

 ## `[Health and safety!]`

 The motors themselves are not very strong.
-But, they are working on very low gear ratios, so the torques and forces are enormous.
-If they pinch you and/or your participant, it can cause some serious injury. **It is your responsibility to create and maintain a safe environment during your experiment, and to know how to turn The Velmex Thing off to avoid harm!**
+But, they are working on very low gear ratios, so the torques and forces are high. **It is your responsibility to create and maintain a safe environment during your experiment, and to know how to turn The Velmex Thing off to avoid harm!**

 ## Host system configuration and implementation notes